Time seemingly stood still for much of the world at the onset of the coronavirus pandemic.

 Dibba Fujairah Sports Club Stadium

-The stadium in Dibba, Fujairah, will be able to host up to 10,000 fans and cost an estimated Dh100 million.
+The stadium in Dibba, Fujairah, will be able to host up to 10,000 fans, with is expected to cost about Dh100 million to build.

-It meets the requirements of the UAE Pro League and the Asian Football Confederation to host regional championships.
+It meets the requirements of the UAE Pro League and the Asian Football Confederation in terms of hosting regional championships.

-The development of the railway service has been under way in the UAE for some time with the goal of connecting the country with the rest of the GCC.
+The development of the railway service has been under way in the UAE for some time as part of the government's goal of connecting the country with the rest of the GCC.

 Stage one is complete and operating along a 264km route from Shah and Habshan to Ruwais, transporting sulphur.